Editor’s note: For the most up-to-date COVID-19 vaccine information, please click here.

 When should I get a vaccine?

+Experts recommend receiving the COVID-19 vaccine as soon as possible.
 In most cases, flu shots are recommended in the fall.
-Other vaccines for adults can be taken any time of year, based on age and past vaccinations.
+Other vaccines can be taken any time of year, based on age and past vaccinations.

 What is a booster shot?